ppy/osu-wiki/news/2025/2025-03-06-performance-points-star-rating-updates.md

 ### Minor changes

-- A [set](https://github.com/ppy/osu/pull/31456) of [rebalances](https://github.com/ppy/osu/pull/31515) proposed by [StanR](https://osu.ppy.sh/users/7217455) and [tsunyoku](https://osu.ppy.sh/users/11315329) in order to align final values with community expectations
+- A [set](https://github.com/ppy/osu/pull/31456) of [rebalances](https://github.com/ppy/osu/pull/31515) proposed by ::StanR::{ user-id=7217455 } and [tsunyoku](https://osu.ppy.sh/users/11315329) in order to align final values with community expectations
-- A [fix](https://github.com/ppy/osu/pull/31525) proposed by [molneya](https://osu.ppy.sh/users/8945180) to ensure that the time between spinners are correctly accounted for in Flashlight calculations
+- A [fix](https://github.com/ppy/osu/pull/31525) proposed by ::molneya::{ user-id=8945180 } to ensure that the time between spinners are correctly accounted for in Flashlight calculations
-- A [fix](https://github.com/ppy/osu/pull/31447) proposed by [StanR](https://osu.ppy.sh/users/7217455) to ensure ODs below 0 cannot increase PP
+- A [fix](https://github.com/ppy/osu/pull/31447) proposed by ::StanR::{ user-id=7217455 } to ensure ODs below 0 cannot increase PP
-- A [fix](https://github.com/ppy/osu/pull/30544) proposed by [Finadoggie](https://osu.ppy.sh/users/14182048) to ensure estimated slider drops cannot go below zero
+- A [fix](https://github.com/ppy/osu/pull/30544) proposed by ::Finadoggie::{ user-id=14182048 } to ensure estimated slider drops cannot go below zero
-- A [fix](https://github.com/ppy/osu/pull/30618) proposed by [Natelytle](https://osu.ppy.sh/users/17607667) to ensure osu!(lazer)'s PP counter does not display `NaN` while star rating is zero
+- A [fix](https://github.com/ppy/osu/pull/30618) proposed by ::Natelytle::{ user-id=17607667 } to ensure osu!(lazer)'s PP counter does not display `NaN` while star rating is zero
-- A [set](https://github.com/ppy/osu/pull/30534) [of](https://github.com/ppy/osu/pull/30536) [refactors](https://github.com/ppy/osu/pull/31520) proposed by [StanR](https://osu.ppy.sh/users/7217455), [ltca](https://osu.ppy.sh/users/11475208) and [Natelytle](https://osu.ppy.sh/users/17607667) to aid with development
+- A [set](https://github.com/ppy/osu/pull/30534) [of](https://github.com/ppy/osu/pull/30536) [refactors](https://github.com/ppy/osu/pull/31520) proposed by ::StanR::{ user-id=7217455 }, [ltca](https://osu.ppy.sh/users/11475208) and ::Natelytle::{ user-id=17607667 } to aid with development
-- A [change](https://github.com/ppy/osu/pull/31449) proposed by [StanR](https://osu.ppy.sh/users/7217455) to simplify the angle bonus formulas in aim calculations
+- A [change](https://github.com/ppy/osu/pull/31449) proposed by ::StanR::{ user-id=7217455 } to simplify the angle bonus formulas in aim calculations
-- A [change](https://github.com/ppy/osu/pull/21211) proposed by [tsunyoku](https://osu.ppy.sh/users/11315329) to implement basic difficulty and performance calculations for the Autopilot mod
+- A [change](https://github.com/ppy/osu/pull/21211) proposed by ::tsunyoku::{ user-id=11315329 } to implement basic difficulty and performance calculations for the Autopilot mod

 ## osu!taiko